US manufacturers report record-high optimism after tax reform

 Projected sales growth of 5.7% matched the second-highest reading in survey history.

-“This is not an accident at all,” NAM President and CEO Jay Timmons said at a press conference hosted by House Speaker Rep. Paul Ryan, R-Wisc.
+“This is not an accident at all,” Timmons said at a press conference hosted by House Speaker Rep. Paul Ryan, R-Wisc.
 “This is fueled by the history-making tax reform that was passed six months ago.”

 More from FOX Business